Truant (album)

 Truant (styled as truANT) is the third studio album by American rock band Alien Ant Farm.
-It was released on August 19, 2003 by DreamWorks Records.
-The producers of the album were Stone Temple Pilots' guitarist and bassist Robert DeLeo and Dean DeLeo.
+It was released on August 19, 2003, by DreamWorks Records.
+The producers of the album were Stone Temple Pilots' bassist and guitarist Robert DeLeo and Dean DeLeo.
 "These Days" was released to radio on July 1, 2003.
 "Glow" was released to radio on September 9, 2003.

 The music video for track "These Days" was filmed on a rooftop across the street from the Kodak Theatre in Los Angeles.
 The surprise video shoot was shot during the 2003 BET Awards while numerous hip hop artists and rappers were arriving on the red carpet before the awards show.
 The video catches the reaction from many artists, including Nelly, Snoop Dogg, and Lil' Kim.

 The album art is based on the classic Pee Chee brand school folder, featuring the faces of the band members.